 Chris Johansson and the 3 key qualities

-Chris sharpens his skills by playing online and believes that one can never practice too much, but he does enjoy live tournament play more.
+Chris sharpens his skills by playing online and believes that one can never practice too much, but he does enjoy live tournament tournaments more.
 The three qualities that he believes most contribute to his success are a good memory, patience, and courage.

 The greatest win of Chris' poker career to date occurred in 2003 at the WPT televised championship at the Aviation Club in Paris.
 Chris was up against some formidable competition including Claude Cohen, Jacques Durand, Alain Hagege, Allen Cunningham and the infamous Australian Tony G. Heads-up found him going against Claude Cohen.
 The second-to-last hand left Cohen with a mere $30,000 in chips whereas Chris had $832,000.
 On the next hand, Claude moved all-in with a 10-2.
 Chris called; his hand was a K-2.
 No ten was dealt; Chris became the WPT ACF No-Limit Hold'em Champion.

-Chris' wife Brigitta is also a poker player.
+Chris' wife Birgitta is also a poker player.
 In the 2001 European WSOP four-day trial she finished pretty darn close to Chris.
 He says: "She has great patience with me playing.
 She also likes to go with me as often as she can when I'm traveling and that is the best support I could ever have."